Dispute a Content ID claim

 - Take down your video: They can submit a copyright takedown request to remove your video from YouTube, which means you’ll get a copyright strike on your account.

-If the policy is set to block or track, this policy will be temporarily lifted until your dispute is resolved.
+If the policy is set to block (don't allow users to view the video on YouTube) or track (allow users to view the video without advertisements), this policy may be temporarily lifted until your dispute is resolved.
 During this time, your video cannot be monetized.
+Learn more about policy and claim basics.

 There might be restrictions that affect your ability to appeal, such as the age of your account.
 You’ll also need to verify your account if you haven’t already done so.
 Check your channel's ability to appeal rejected disputes on your account features page.

-Release the claim: If the copyright owner agrees with your dispute, they can release their claim, and you don’t need to do anything.
+- Release the claim: If the copyright owner agrees with your appeal, they can release their claim, and you don’t need to do anything.

 If you change your mind, you can take back your appeal after you’ve submitted it.
 Click cancel appeal on the page where you disputed the claim.
 Keep in mind, once you cancel, you won't be able to appeal the claim again.